dbxifu/SIXSA/README.md

 The demo scripts can be run to reproduce some figures from Barret & Dupourqué (2024).
 Be sure to run this in the `sixsa` environment

 ```
-python run_mri.py # will run multiple round inference on a spectrum of 2000 counts.
+python run_mri.py # will run multiple round inference on a spectrum of 2000 counts (one yml file provided).
-python run_sri.py # will run single round inference on a spectrum of either 2000 or 20000 counts.
+python run_sri.py # will run single round inference on a spectrum of either 2000 or 20000 counts (2 yml files provided).
 ```
 In this first release, it is possible to run single round inference and multiple round inference on reference simulated pha files.
 Only the restricted prior, based on the number of counts in the spectrum to lie within a range specified in the yml files is implemented.